Growth of Metal-Enriched Supermassive Stars by Accretion and Collisions: Introduction

 SMSs provide a single mechanism that can address both problems simultaneously.
 On one hand, an SMS of mass \(\gtrsim10^{5}\,M_{\odot}\) collapsing yields a heavy seed that can accelerate SMBH growth \citep{herr23a,Latif_2014c}.
 On the other hand, the hot hydrogen burning cores of SMSs produce distinct nucleosynthetic signatures such as high N/O, low C/O and Ne/O that match anomalous abundances seen in early galaxies \citep{Nandal2025}.
 Thus SMSs offer a unified path connecting structure formation, seed black holes, and chemical fingerprints in the first galaxies.

 The formation of SMSs has been intensely studied in the context of star formation in zero-metallicity environments.
 Stars that form from primordial, metal-free gas clouds are termed ``Population~III'' (Pop~III) stars, whose typical masses range from \(10\) to \(1000\,M_\odot\) \citep[e.g.,][]{Stacy2013, Hirano2014, Susa2014, Hirano2015, Jaura2022, Prole2022, Sugimura2023, Sharda2025}.
 Under extreme conditions, stellar masses can reach up to \(10^{5}\,M_\odot\), producing SMSs that eventually collapse into heavy seed black holes of comparable mass \citep{Shibata2002, Uchida2017, Fujibayashi2025}.
 This process is commonly referred to as the ``Direct Collapse (DC)'' model.
-A key physical condition for SMS formation is the high gas temperature---or equivalently, high pressure---of the collapsing cloud.
-In this model, molecular hydrogen cooling is suppressed by strong far-ultraviolet (FUV) radiation, turbulence, or baryonic streaming motions, maintaining the cloud temperature at \(\sim10^{4}\,\mathrm{K}\) \citep{Omukai2001a}.
-Such high temperatures, together with effective pressure support from turbulence and streaming motions, drive rapid gas accretion onto the central protostar \citep{Whitworth1985}.
-Further multi-dimensional simulations have confirmed that the formation of SMSs in metal-free strong FUV environments \citep{Latif2016, Shlosman2016, Chon2018, Matsukoba2021, Prole2024}.
+A key physical condition for SMS formation is the high gas temperature or equivalently, high pressure of the collapsing cloud.
+In this model, strong far-ultraviolet (FUV) radiation suppresses molecular cooling keeping the cloud temperature at \(\sim10^{4}\,\mathrm{K}\) \citep{Omukai2001a, Inayoshi2014}.
+Such high temperatures drive rapid gas accretion onto the central protostar \citep{Whitworth1985}.
+Further multi-dimensional simulations have confirmed that the formation of SMSs in metal-free strong FUV environments \citep{Latif2016, Shlosman2016, Chon2018, Whalen2020, Matsukoba2021, Prole2024}.

+Additional dynamical effects such as turbulence \citep{Latif_2022} and the streaming velocity between baryons and dark matter \citep{Hirano_2017, Schauer_2017} can delay collapse until the halo grows massive enough to accumulate sufficient gas, thereby enabling SMS formation.